Covering by homothets and illuminating convex bodies: Illuminating convex bodies

 The results from \cite{bol60, goh60} also imply that $h(B)\geq d+1$ for any $d$-dimensional convex body $B$.
 We generalize these results for $h_\alpha(B)$.

 \begin{theorem} For any $d$-dimensional convex body $B$, $h_\alpha(B)\geq d+1-\left\lceil{\alpha}\right\rceil$. \end{theorem}

 For the proof of this theorem we will use the notion of \textit{shadow boundaries} (see \cite{mar96} for more details on the subject).
-For a $k$-dimensional linear subspace $L$ of $\mathbb{R}^d$, where $1\leq k\leq d-1$, by $\pi_L$ we mean an orthogonal projection along $L$.
-The shadow boundary $\Gamma (B,L)$ of a $d$-dimensional convex body $B$ along $L$ is the preimage of the relative, i.e. $(d-k)$-dimensional, boundary of $\pi_L (B)$ under $\pi_L^{-1}$.
+For a $k$-dimensional linear subspace $L$ of $\mathbb{R}^d$, where $1\leq k\leq d-1$, by $\pi_L$ we mean an orthogonal projection along $L$ onto the subspace $L^{\perp}$.
+The shadow boundary $\Gamma (B,L)$ of a $d$-dimensional convex body $B$ along $L$ is the preimage of the relative boundary of $\pi_L (B)$ under $\pi_L^{-1}$.
 In terms of illumination, $\Gamma (B,L)$ is the set of points on the boundary of $B$ that are not illuminated by any direction from $L$.

 \begin{proof}[Proof of Theorem \ref{thm:genlowbound}] Since $h_\alpha(B)\geq h_{\left\lceil{\alpha}\right\rceil} (B)$, it is sufficient to prove the theorem for integer $\alpha$.
 We consider an arbitrary illumination of $B$ by $d-\alpha$ directions and we want to show that the set of non-illuminated boundary points of $B$ has a non-zero $\alpha$-dimensional Hausdorff content.